DendraScience/dendra-fuse-djafs/README.md

    manifest is parsed as described above.
    The destination location for the archive expansion is marked in an in-memory data structure and scheduled for deletion in an LRU-style queue.

+### Filesystem Structure

+Compressed files use the extension `.djfz`
+Manifest (lookup table) files will use the extension `.djfl` Metadata files will use the extension `.djfm`

+Uncompressed metadata files will contain the following data for quick summary/metrics calculations:
+ - Version of djfs used to pack the archive (useful for migrations)
+ - Last update (useful for timestamps)
+ - Oldest file timestamp
+ - Compressed file Size
+ - Uncompressed file size
+ - Count of Unique files

+## Development Roadmap

+1. Build out "utility functions" and tests
+  - Count all files under a subfolder until X
+  - Metadata generator
+  - sha256 renamer + lookup table creator
+1. Create loader
+1. Create unloader